 The FDA has been overseeing drugs in the US since the beginning of the 20th century.
 In 1970 the FDA released the following drug classifications, or drug schedules, under the Controlled Substance Act (CSA).
-The schedules organize drugs into groups based on risk of abuse or harm.
-Those drugs with high risk and no counterbalancing benefit are banned from medical practice and are Schedule I drugs.
+The drug classification schedules organize drugs into groups based on risk of abuse or harm.
+Those drug categories with high risk and no counterbalancing benefit are banned from medical practice and are Schedule I drugs.

 Definition of Controlled Substance Schedules

 Drugs and other substances that are considered controlled substances under the Controlled Substances Act (CSA) are divided into five schedules.
 An updated and complete list of the schedules is published annually in Title 21 Code of Federal Regulations (C.F.R.) §§ 1308.11 through 1308.15.
 Substances are placed in their respective schedules based on whether they have a currently accepted medical use in treatment in the United States, their relative abuse potential, and likelihood of causing dependence when abused.
 Some examples of the drugs in each schedule are listed below.

 Substances in this schedule have no currently accepted medical use in the United States, a lack of accepted safety for use under medical supervision, and a high potential for abuse.